North by Northwest (1959, Alfred Hitchcock)

 !!!
 A+ FILM !!!

 Does anyone on planet Earth not love this movie?
-Can every notion of its subtext for just a moment and look at the beautiful and immaculately preserved entertainment, among the finest ever produced in any medium in the U.S., that it is.
-Out of Hitchcock context, out of film-school and Hollywood context even, it translates permanently as both wondrously reverent travelogue of this country and as the most gleefully involving of all straightforward thrillers, buoyed by its script’s impeccable sarcasm and wit.
-We get swept up in its flight of escapist danger because, like The 39 Steps decades before it, it identifies and magnifies our own experience in watching it.
-Cary Grant’s Roger Thornhill is an audience vessel, a polite and mild-mannered if slightly dickish (and, of course, uncommonly great-looking) upper-middle-class Normal whose complete ordinariness as a human is entirely the point, for he’s a distinctive personality but also a self-deprecating mirror image, and when he is mistakenly identified as erstwhile American secret agent George Kaplan through nothing more compelling than an arm raised at the wrong time, his plight becomes a singular shared experience with all of us.
+Drop every notion of its subtext in the bin for just a moment and look at it as a piece of beautiful and immaculately preserved entertainment, among the finest ever produced in any medium in the U.S. Out of the context of Hitchcock’s career, out of film school and Hollywood context even, it translates permanently as both wondrously irreverent travelogue of this country and as the most gleefully involving of all straightforward thrillers, buoyed by its script’s impeccable sarcasm and wit.
+We get swept up in its flight of escapist danger because, like The 39 Steps decades before it, it identifies and magnifies our own experience as its viewers.
+Cary Grant’s Roger Thornhill is an audience vessel, a polite and mild-mannered if slightly dickish (and, of course, uncommonly great-looking) upper-middle-class normie whose complete ordinariness as a human is entirely the point, for he’s a distinctive personality but also a self-deprecating mirror image, and when he is mistakenly identified as erstwhile American secret agent George Kaplan through nothing more compelling than an arm raised at the wrong time, his plight becomes a singular shared experience with all of us.
 He knows no more than we do about why all this outrageous shit is suddenly happening to him — but unlike him, we’re not in danger.
 We can thrill and laugh and wonder breathlessly at the next turn.
 This is the kind of film that destroys any and all notions of any distinction between populist popcraft and great art, because it’s both — pure cinema of the highest quality ever produced in any country but also, in the tradition of Hitchcock’s earliest and craziest thrillers, the best kind of whiz-bang entertainment a high budget and A-list cast and crew can bring us.
-It soars now as then.
+It soars just as highly now as then.

-When you ponder it carefully, the heft and bigness of North by Northwest stands in direct contrast to its own seemingly flighty, weightless aspirations; the story is deliberately set up on false leads, phoniness, and deceit.
+When you ponder it carefully, the heft and size of North by Northwest stands in direct contrast to its own seemingly flighty, weightless aspirations; the story is deliberately set up on false leads, phoniness, and deceit.
 Not only is George Kaplan not a real person, we’re never even let in on the nature of the secrets he’s being concocted to protect — Hitchcock’s bolder-than-ever implication being that the MacGuffin really doesn’t matter to us, that it’s meaningless.
-It’s a magnificently mischievous stunt but also carries with it a hint of defeat, to which we’ll return shortly, but ponder for a moment what an achievement it is to create a monster box office hit out of a cloud of air like this, to so barely cover up its existence as a series of wooshing, galvanizing setpieces rather than a nuanced story — to so violently and cinematically, therefore, both mock and celebrate the very idea of the thriller itself.
-You can put this film on and bask in its sheer bigness; that’s bigness in multiple senses, its tallness and depth and urgency, and I’d wager it’s even more impressive when projected in VistaVision.
-And to then accidentally create an entire genre on top of all this, and this just one year before the same director would virtually invent the modern horror film.
-Every spy flick that’s been made since North by Northwest owes everything to it, including the entire James Bond series and any number of more stonefaced and self-important films, and this is all the more objectively bizarre when you consider that Thornhill is no spy at all, just a schmo falling into the fate decided by the ticket-buyers who are here to see a tense, exciting caper flick.
+It’s a magnificently mischievous stunt but also carries with it a hint of defeat, to which we’ll return shortly, but ponder for a moment what an achievement it is to create a monster box office hit out of a cloud of air like this, to so barely cover up its existence as a series of whooshing, galvanizing setpieces rather than a nuanced story — to so violently and cinematically, therefore, both mock and celebrate the very idea of the thriller itself.
+You can put this film on and bask in its sheer bigness; that’s bigness in multiple senses, its tallness and depth and urgency, and it’s even more impressive when projected in VistaVision.
+And then to create, all but accidentally, an entire genre on top of all this, and this just one year before the same director would virtually invent the modern horror film.
+Every spy flick that’s been made since North by Northwest owes everything to it, including the entire James Bond series and any number of more stonefaced and self-important films, and this is all the more objectively bizarre when you consider that Thornhill is no spy at all, just some poor dope falling into the fate decided by the ticket-buyers who are here to see a tense, exciting caper flick.

 With that said, we’re completely on Roger Thornhill’s side (and George Kaplan’s!) for the duration of his picture.
 Like L.B.
 Jeffries in Rear Window, he’s nearly the peak of our identification with a Hitchcock leading man.
 What he knows, we know.
 What we’re curious about, he is.
 And his adventure becomes ours in a very real sense, which is why it’s as gripping as a great page-turner of a mystery.
 But after we know everything that’s truly happening, all the Vertigo-like questions of “real” identity resolved quickly with only a classic human rescue left to conquer, we are still so firmly attached to the happenings onscreen; everything that this bland everyman must achieve feels like a mirror of our own various plights, writ larger than we can imagine.
 So when we return to the film, after we know everything, why does it remain so fascinating and so gleeful an experience?
 Because it’s a rollercoaster ride, one with outstanding rhythm and payoff and an endless parade of pleasurable scenes.
 It’s as much fun as any film ever made; it’s blissful, in fact.
 Pretty good for a film that at one point allows Cary Grant to voice its deep and important thesis: “nothing,” he says.